-- 1. On your Infoprint Manager Windows client system, install the PCL driver that you plan to use. - 2.
-Create a printer that uses the driver you just installed and has a PSF printer as its target destination. - 3.
-From the Windows Client, click the Start button and select Settings->Printers to open the Printers window. - 4.
-Right-click the printer you just created and select Properties from the pop-up menu. - 5.
+- 1. On the system that your Infoprint Manager server runs on, install the PCL driver that you plan to use.
+The easiest way to install the driver is by using the Windows Add printer wizard to create a printer that uses that driver. - 2.
+Using the Management Console, create a Windows gateway printer that uses the driver you just installed and has a PSF printer as its target destination. - 3.
+Click the Windows Start button and select Settings->Printers to open the Printers window. - 4.
+Right-click the Windows gateway printer you just created and select Properties from the pop-up menu. - 5.
 Click the Device Settings tab to show the printer options that are available for this driver.
 For example, some drivers show a list of "paper trays" and allow you to select a paper size for each one. - 6.
-Make sure all of the paper trays you plan to use are activated and have the correct size paper selected. - 7.
+Make sure that all of the paper trays you plan to use are activated and have the correct size paper selected. - 7.
 Click OK to close the dialog and make the settings take effect. - 8.
-Follow the appropriate procedure below: "Editing Configuration Files" on page 6.
+Determine which method you will be using to map bins: - If you only have one printer with multiple paper bins OR if you can use the same mappings for all of your printers, refer to "Editing Configuration Files" on page 7. - If you have more than one printer with multiple paper bins AND you want to use different mappings for all of them, refer to "Creating a Transform with Bin Mappings" on page 8. - 9.
+Follow the appropriate procedure.

-When you have to enter PCL and AFP bin numbers, start with the guidelines above and create some logical mappings, such as the ones shown in table Table 2 for an Infoprint 20.
+When you have to enter PCL and AFP bin numbers, start with the guidelines above and create some logical mappings, such as the ones shown in table Table 2 on page 4 for an Infoprint 20.

 Table 2.
-Sample mapping table for r an Infoprint 20
+Sample mapping table for an Infoprint 20